 Undiscovered Portugal: best places to get off the tourist trail

-written by Matthew Hancock
+written by

-updated 15.06.2021
+updated 10.04.2024

-Marvel at the views from Marvão in Alentejo
+1. Marvão in Alentejo

 Marvão, Portugal

-Walk the peaceful Trilho dos Pescadores
+2. Trilho dos Pescadores

 The Trilho start in the village of Porto Côvo.
-The route then meanders over clifftops and river valleys.
-Before it dips down to beaches at Odeceixe.
+The route then meanders over clifftops and river valleys before it dips down to beaches at Odeceixe.
 Here it joins Caminho Historico.
-This rural trail runs inland towards Portugal’s far southwest.
-And ends at Cabo de São Vicente in the Algarve.
+This rural trail runs inland towards Portugal’s far southwest and ends at Cabo de São Vicente in the Algarve.

-Kayak the tranquil Mondego valley
+4. Kayak in the Mondego valley

 Coimbra, Portugal © saiko3p/hutterstock